shirinalapati/NHL_XGModel/docs/WHITE_PAPER.md

 ## 12. Conclusion

 This project delivers a **credible, end-to-end xG baseline**: audited SQL for sequence context, explicit rink geometry, a **time-gated** evaluation protocol, and a **transparent** linear model with a usable Streamlit front end.
-It is a solid foundation for coursework, interviews, or iteration toward production-grade hockey analytics—provided operators respect data terms, validate the held-out window in their own ingest runs, and interpret small-sample leaderboards with care.

 ---